 3. Any owner renting out his unit shall be deemed to have exclusively assigned to his tenant(s) the appurtenant rights relating to the use of amenities, common areas, and Community Recreational facilities, including, but not limited to, use of the pools and lake, during the term of the rental.
-Therefore, the Owner may not exercise these rights during the term of the rental.
+Therefore, the Owner may not exercise these rights during the rental term.
 The Owner shall, however, retain all voting rights related to the unit.